PRICE DROP TO $115.500. FROM $119,500.

 Included are: tool roll with tools, grease gun, tire pump, chassis screwjack & ratchet handle, copper/rawhide tipped wheel knock-off hammer, windscreen washer bottle and hoses, owner's manual, factory technical manual, custom 3-ring binder containing pertinent photos and copies of original factory advertisements/racing accomplishments, folder with invoices, and a Jaguar-Daimler Heritage Certificate authenticating the "matching numbers".

-The car is garaged in the "gated" community of Bear Valley Springs?, located in the Southern California mountain town of Tehachapi, a 1 hour drive from the Bakersfield airport (BFL) and 2 hour drive from the LAX airport.
+The car is garaged in Oak Hill Estates in Lompoc, Santa Barbara County, located in the Southern California , a 1 hour drive from the Santa Barbara airport and 2.5 hour drive from the LAX airport.

-The car has participated in five 2017 classic car shows and won awards, which will be included.
+The car has participated in three 2017 classic car shows and won awards, which will be included.